Best Flowering Herb Plants for Your Garden - Part One

 A Few Cautions and Reasons to Grow:

-• Important Note: Echinacea should never be used by pregnant or breastfeeding women, or by individuals with autoimmune diseases.
+- Important Note: Echinacea should never be used by pregnant or breastfeeding women, or by individuals with autoimmune conditions.

 Uses: Healing petals and leaves, pollinator friendly herb, herb for tea, floral bouquet